Five NFL Week 1 story lines: Trash-talking, an early upset and the return of Andrew Luck

 Norv Turner is back in the NFL for the first time since resigning abruptly as Vikings offensive coordinator in October 2016.
 And, as Carolina’s offensive coordinator, there has to be a feeling of déjà vu as Turner’s offensive line collapses in front of him, a la the Vikings two years ago.
 Once again, it’s starting left tackle Matt Kalil on injured reserve as Turner prepares to open the season against the Cowboys at home.

-turning Hard Knocks into a win
+Turning Hard Knocks into a win

 It’s bad optics when your head coach has to jump into Lake Erie because he said he would if his team went 0-16 after going 1-15.
 But there’s a new HBO-created buzz around Hue Jackson and the Browns.
 They were fun to watch on “Hard Knocks.”
 But will they actually start winning when they host the Steelers in Week 1?
 In their “rivalry” against the Steelers, the Browns have lost six straight, 10 of 11 and 26 of the past 29 meetings.